Newmont: Buyat Bay, Sulawesi, Indonesia

 In August 2004, the Indonesian Ministry of Environment filed a civil lawsuit against Newmont, claiming tailings from the company's Minahasa Raya mine polluted Buyat Bay.
 The company was cleared by an Indonesian court, with the judge ruling the pollution charges could not be proven.

 Ghana

-In 2009, a group of NGOs awarded Newmont with the Public Eye on Davos award (a criticism for "purely profit-oriented globalization") for its Akyem project in Ghana.
+In 2009, Newmont earned the ironic Public Eye on Davos award (a criticism for "purely profit-oriented globalization") for its Akyem project in Ghana.
 Newmont said the award was issued based on several paragraphs of text which “clearly were intended to distort the facts”.

 In 2010, Newmont was fined $4.9 million by the Ghanaian Environmental Protection Agency for not preventing, reporting and investigating a cyanide spill at Ahafo mine in an "appropriate and timely manner".

-Pueblo Viejo mine
+Australia

+In May 2025, Newmont Corporation was fined $350,000 by the New South Wales Environment Protection Authority for envioronmental violations discovered at the company's Cadia gold mine.
+The ventilation site exceeded the limits for airborne solid dust particles on five occasions between 2021 and 2023.
+In addition to the fine, Newmont was ordered to pay NSW's Department of Climate Change, Energy, the Environment and Water $61,500 to fund a new dust monitoring system.